Enhancer (genetics): Locations

 In eukaryotic cells the structure of the chromatin complex of DNA is folded in a way that functionally mimics the supercoiled state characteristic of prokaryotic DNA, so although the enhancer DNA may be far from the gene in a linear way, it is spatially close to the promoter and gene.
 This allows it to interact with the general transcription factors and RNA polymerase II.
 The same mechanism holds true for silencers in the eukaryotic genome.
 Silencers are antagonists of enhancers that, when bound to its proper transcription factors called repressors, repress the transcription of the gene.
 Silencers and enhancers may be in close proximity to each other or may even be in the same region only differentiated by the transcription factor the region binds to.

 An enhancer may be located upstream or downstream of the gene it regulates.
-Furthermore, an enhancer doesn't need to be located near the transcription initiation site to affect transcription, as some have been found located several hundred thousand base pairs upstream or downstream of the start site.
-Enhancers do not act on the promoter region itself, but are bound by activator proteins.
-These activator proteins interact with the mediator complex, which recruits polymerase II and the general transcription factors which then begin transcribing the genes.
+Furthermore, an enhancer does not need to be located near the transcription initiation site to affect transcription, as some have been found located several hundred thousand base pairs upstream or downstream of the start site.
+Enhancers do not act on the promoter region itself, but are bound by activator proteins as first shown by in vivo competition experiments.
+Subsequently, molecular studies showed direct interactions with transcription factors and cofactors, including the mediator complex, which recruits polymerase II and the general transcription factors which then begin transcribing the genes.
 Enhancers can also be found within introns.
 An enhancer's orientation may even be reversed without affecting its function; additionally, an enhancer may be excised and inserted elsewhere in the chromosome, and still affect gene transcription.
 That is one reason that introns polymorphisms may have effects although they are not translated.
 Enhancers can also be found at the exonic region of an unrelated gene and they may act on genes on another chromosome.

 Enhancers are bound by p300-CBP and their location can be predicted by ChIP-seq against this family of coactivators.